fankam12/Azure-Portfolio-Project/Docs/compute/README.md

 This section documents the Azure compute infrastructure implemented as part of the Azure Portfolio Project.

-The environment builds on the existing peered virtual network architecture by deploying Linux virtual machines into the management and development networks and validating secure private communication between workloads.
+The environment builds on the existing peered virtual network architecture by deploying Linux virtual machines across the management, application, and data tiers and validating secure private communication between workloads.

 ## Implementations

 ### [Private Linux VMs](./private-linux-vms.md)

-Deployed Azure Linux virtual machines across the existing `HomeLab_VNet` and `Devlab_VNet` environments.
+Deployed Azure Linux virtual machines across the existing `HomeLab_VNet` and development network environments.

 The implementation includes: